GenetProject/Genet/README.md

 about 20 minutes on a VM with 96 vCPUs or 1 hour on a VM with 32 vCPUs.
 We assume a VM with 32 vCPUs is used for the instructions below.

+### Python Version
+The repository is only tested under python3.6.9.

 ### Download the source code

 ```bash